e-krebs/check/README.md

 - [x] watch (including code files changes with `chokidar`)
   - [x] watch & cancel running tests if necessary
   - [x] allow to configure watched files pattern & ignored files
+- [ ] on watch mode, allow to input a custom Regex (and see result live)
 - [ ] on watch mode, cache the runs extracted from the test files (based on file hash?)
 - [ ] don't use `jest` types but our own
 - [ ] mocks